 - 3. Pre-Service Claims.
-You will be notified of the plan's decision (whether adverse or not) on your pre-service claim not more than 15 days after receipt of your claim by the plan.
-This period may be extended by the plan for up to 15 days, provided that the plan determines that such an extension is necessary due to matters beyond the control of the plan and notifies you, prior to the expiration of the initial 15-day period, of the circumstances requiring the extension of time and the date by which the plan expects to render a decision.
+You will be notified of the Plan's decision (whether adverse or not) on your pre-service claim not more than 15 days after receipt of your claim by the Plan.
+This period may be extended by the Plan for up to 15 days, provided that the Plan determines that such an extension is necessary due to matters beyond the control of the Plan and notifies you, prior to the expiration of the initial 15-day period, of the circumstances requiring the extension of time and the date by which the Plan expects to render a decision.
 If such an extension is necessary due to your failure to submit information necessary to decide the claim, the notice of extension shall specifically describe the required information and you shall be afforded at least 45 days from the receipt of the notice within which to provide the specified information.
-If your claim is denied, you will be notified in the manner set forth below. - 4.
+If your claim is denied, you will be notified in the manner set forth below.
+In the event that a period of time is extended due to a failure to submit information necessary to decide your claim, the period of making the benefit determination shall be tolled from the date on which the notification of the extension is sent to you until the date on which you respond to the request for additional information. - 4.
 Failure to Follow Procedures in Filing a Pre-Service Claim.
-If you fail to follow the plan's procedures for filing a pre-service claim, you will be notified of the failure and of the plan's procedures for filing a pre-service claim as soon as possible, but not later than 5 days (24 hours if your claim is an urgent care claim) following the failure.
-This notification may be oral or in writing. - 5.
+If you fail to follow the Plan's procedures for filing a pre-service claim, you will be notified of the failure and of the Plan's procedures for filing a pre-service claim as soon as possible, but not later than 5 days (24 hours if your claim is an urgent care claim) following the failure.
+This notification may be oral, unless you request written notification. - 5.
 Post-Service Claims.
-You will be notified of the plan's decision with respect to a post-service claim within 30 days of the receipt of your claim.
-This period may be extended one time for up to 15 days, provided that the plan determines that such an extension is necessary due to matters beyond the control of the plan and notifies you, prior to the expiration of the initial 30-day period, of the circumstances requiring the extension of time and the date by which the plan expects to render a decision.
-If such an extension is necessary due to your failure to submit the information necessary to decide the claim, the notice of extension shall specifically describe the required information and you shall be given at least 45 days from the receipt of the notice to provide the specified information. - 6.
+You will be notified of the Plan's decision with respect to a post-service claim within 30 days of the receipt of your claim.
+This period may be extended one time for up to 15 days, provided that the Plan determines that such an extension is necessary due to matters beyond the control of the Plan and notifies you, prior to the expiration of the initial 30-day period, of the circumstances requiring the extension of time and the date by which the Plan expects to render a decision.
+If such an extension is necessary due to your failure to submit the information necessary to decide the claim, the notice of extension shall specifically describe the required information and you shall be given at least 45 days from the receipt of the notice to provide the specified information.
+In the event that a period of time is extended due to a failure to submit information necessary to decide your claim, the period of making the benefit determination shall be tolled from the date on which the notification of the extension is sent to you until the date on which you respond to the request for additional information. - 6.
 Authorized Representative.
-An authorized representative may act on your behalf in filing claims and appeals.
-The plan will determine whether a person is actually authorized to act as your representative.
+An authorized representative may act on your behalf in filing a claim and/or appeal under the Plan.
+The Plan will determine whether a person is actually authorized to act as your representative.
 However, if your claim is a claim for urgent care, a health care professional with knowledge of your medical condition shall be authorized to act on your behalf.
-Contact your plan administrator for further details.
+Contact your Plan administrator for further details.

-Manner and Content of Your Notification of Benefits Determination
+Manner and Content of Your Notification of Benefit Determination